JVGH1001/SDLC/README.md

 How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?

     Creating comprehensive documentation during the planning phase helps organize the work.
 I can use this as a reference to help guide me during development.
 I think all the agile processes are important and leaving just one out could affect the whole product's quality in the end.
-The information radiator most definitely will always be on my radar.
+The information radiator and burn down chart most definitely will always be on my radar.

 What does it mean to be a good team member in software development?

     Being a good team member in software development means collaborating and communicating, usually through electronic means, but face to face is always best.
-Proper communicatoin promotes collaboration and ensures quality standards can be met.
+Proper communication promotes collaboration and ensures quality standards can be met.
 Any barriers should arise quickly and can be handled properly so the final outcome can be a positive one.
-It also means being productive and participating daily which includes being on time and attending any meeting being held.
+It also means being productive and participating daily which includes being on time and attending any meetings being held.